awsdocs/aws-cost-management-user-guide/doc_source/configurecostallocreport.md

 # Monthly Cost Allocation Report<a name="configurecostallocreport"></a>

-The monthly cost allocation report lists the AWS usage for your account by product category and IAM user\.
+The monthly cost allocation report lists the AWS usage for your account by product category and linked account user\.
 The report contains the same line items as the detailed billing report \(see [Understanding Your Usage with Billing Reports](billing-reports.md)\) and additional columns for your tag keys\.
 For more information, see the following topics:

 **Topics**
 + [Setting Up a Monthly Cost Allocation Report](#allocation-report)